- Adjuvant treatment

 Also known as an IV infusion, this is a way of delivering medication slowly into the bloodstream through a vein or port.
 Some medicines, such as KADCYLA, can only be given by IV infusion.

 Locally advanced breast cancer has not spread to distant parts of the body, but is large enough to affect breast skin and underlying chest structures.
 It can cause changes to breast shape and lymph node enlargement that is visible or can be felt in a breast exam.

 - Lymph nodes

-Small, bean-shaped organs that store white blood cells and help remove cell waste, germs, and other harmful substances from the body.
+Small, bean-shaped organs found throughout the body that store white blood cells and help remove cell waste, germs, and other harmful substances from the body.

 When a cancer has metastasized, that means it has spread to other parts of the body.